-How to find a registered agent in Mississippi
+How to Find a Registered Agent in Mississippi (Step-by-Step Guide)

 Mississippi registered agent requirements

 Whether a registered agent is an individual or a business entity, Mississippi State law requires that all registered agents first accept their appointment by the client company.
 It is imperative that they accept the requirement to receive important documents.
 They must also be prepared to forward these documents to the client company in a timely manner.

 Furthermore, registered agents need to be residents of the State of Mississippi (or registered to do business in-state) and be at least 18 years of age.
 Lastly, they need to have a non-P.O. box address that is in-state as well.
 They must be at this address during regular business hours on a consistent basis to receive service of process or other important documents for their client(s).

 If you want to get the most out of your registered agent, hiring a registered agent company that specializes in these services is the way to go.
 Not only will they keep you in good standing with the state, but they will also provide the following key benefits.